Make your own green rooftop in 3 simple steps

 This living roof is like a shag carpet with attitude.
 Growing a green roof is a cinch if you live in a damp forest where epiphytes―plants that don’t need soil―grow naturally.

 “Stuff falls from the trees, then moss grows over it,” architect Roy Hellwig says of the spongy mat of ferns, lichens, and moss atop his house in Sequim, Washington.
-Click images below left for a closer look at some of the varieties.
+Below are a few varieties that grow on Hellwig's roof.